Gain experience in fundraising while contributing to a good cause

 Excludes:

-- Flights to Malawi
+- Flights to Lilongwe

-- Visa, medical and travel insurance costs for the duration of your placement – must include cover for repatriation
+- Visa and medical/travel insurance costs for the duration of your placement – must include cover for repatriation

 - Drinks, snacks, and items of personal nature (f.e. curios, gifts, clothing).